go-kratos/kratos/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Kratos, please send an e-mail to tonybase Otwell via go-kratos@googlegroups.com.
+If you discover a security vulnerability within Kratos, please send an e-mail to tonybase via go-kratos@googlegroups.com.
 All security vulnerabilities will be promptly addressed.

 ## Community